PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/search-listing.md

 - Disable selection.
 Disables the selected alias, changes the status to a red cross mark.
 If no alias is selected when pressing "disable selection" the message is shown: "You must select at least one item to perform a bulk action."
 If an alias is selected, and "disable selection" is pressed, the message is shown: "The status has been successfully updated." and the check mark is changed to a red cross.
 - Delete selected: This button will delete the selected alias.
 After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 (See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
 The action can be canceled by clicking on the cross or on the cancel button.
-After clicking on "Delete" button, the selected feature values are deleted, a successful message is displayed "The selection has been successfully deleted."
+After clicking on "Delete" button, the selected aliases are deleted, a successful message is displayed "The selection has been successfully deleted."

  ## Search